 Cognition and language

 The first researcharea is about different types of cognition, more specifically working memory and executive functions, in people with intellectual disabilities.
 In this area, I wrote my dissertation in 2006 and has continued to publish articles.
-I have several international collaborations, such as Lucy Henry, and David Messer (external links below).
+I have several international collaborations, such as Lucy Henry (external links below) and David Messer.

 In this area, I am the main supervisor for three PhD students.
 Lisa Palmqvist examines planning abilities in children with intellectual disabilities.
 Karin Nilsson investigates language and cognitive predictors for reading in adolescents with intellectual disabilities.
 Hanna Lindström-Sandahl conducts interventions on reading and mathematics for children with difficulties in these areas.